 While actual scurvy is rare in modern countries with well-rounded diets, milder symptoms of vitamin C deficiency include gums that bleed when you brush your teeth, tooth loss, easy bruising of the skin, poor wound healing, and frequent colds or respiratory infections.

 Alcohol, The Pill, smoking, antidepressants and OTC painkillers all dramatically reduce the level of Vitamin C in your body.
 Smokers may need to take 25-50% more vitamin C than non-smokers to maintain the same levels in the body.

-I also LOVE to use a powdered vitamin C drink when I feel a sore throat coming on, because I feel relief almost immediately after swallowing it--there is just something about that topical application!
-Plus, it's a lot easier to swallow than a handful of pills when you want a larger dose!
-Most vitamin C tablets come in 500mg or 1,000mg potencies, and if you are sick and want to take 5,000-10,000mg per day, that's a lot of tablets to choke down...
+Powdered Sodium Ascorbate is buffered, so it is not as acidic as ascorbic acid, and is not likely to cause stomach upset.
+Also, it's a lot easier to swallow than a handful of pills when you want a larger dose.
+Most vitamin C tablets come in 500mg or 1,000mg potencies, and if you are sick and want to take 5,000-10,000mg per day, that's a lot of tablets to choke down.